 Without treatment, FH can lead to heart disease at a young age.
 Identifying affected individuals before the onset of disease is important because treatments can be put in place that promotes a healthy, active life and lowers blood cholesterol levels, all of which substantially reduce the risk of heart disease.

-The Child-Parent Screening programme aims to identify families with Familial Hypercholesterolaemia (FH) supporting the NHS Long Term Plan ambition to reduce CVD.
+The Child-Parent Screening programme aims to identify families with Familial Hypercholesterolaemia (FH).

 As part of the Child-Parent Screening programme, the West of England AHSN will support GP practices across the region to implement a clinical pathway which will identify children with FH through a simple heel prick blood test, taken at the child’s routine one year immunisation appointment.